Chanelle Molina scores 33 points as Washington State beats 9th-ranked UCLA

 Jordin Canada had 19 points for UCLA, which shot 34.1 percent from the field and 54.5 percent from the free-throw line.

 “We got out-focused,” Bruins coach Cori Close said.
-“We got outhustled and all the credit to WSU.
-The amount of layups that we missed and the free throws we missed speaks to our lack of focus.”
+“We got outhustled and all the credit to WSU.”

 Oregon State’s Pivec excels